 - Anxiety or jittery feelings

 - Headaches and other pain

 - Nausea, vomiting, or stomach problems

 A marijuana overdose is very unlikely.
 That’s why some medicinal marijuana advocates have claimed that marijuana is always safe.
 This misleads about the effects of marijuana intoxication.

 “There has been little media attention to the car accidents and traffic deaths related to marijuana use,” says Irene Little, a psychotherapist, “although it is the number one drug, other than alcohol, found in all fatal car crashes in Texas.”
 Little emphasizes that marijuana also increases the risk of birth defects when pregnant women use it.

 Myth 4: Marijuana Addiction Is Very Rare

 Marijuana addiction is not rare.
 Instead, it may be less visible since cannabis is legal in many states and marijuana is less likely than other drugs to cause dangerous overdoses.
-An estimated 30% of marijuana users abuse the drug, indicating a high rate of addiction.
+An estimated 30% of marijuana users have some degree of what is known as a use disorder.